What is facial feminization surgery (FFS)?

 It is important to discuss facial feminization surgery with your surgeon to determine your candidacy.
 There are many facial features that can be addressed to varying degrees.
 Individual preferences often play a major role in determining which components of facial feminization surgery are right for you.

 Dr. Mittermiller is a plastic surgeon with specialty training in craniofacial surgery and facial feminization surgery.
 He is primarily located in Los Angeles, California and serves the broader Southern California area.

 Contact us today to schedule your free consultation.

-Is facial feminization surgery covered by insurance in Los Angeles?
-FFS Insurance Coverage Insurance coverage of FFS surgery is a constantly changing landscape.
-As a patient, it is important to …
+Facial Feminization Surgery through Insurance – Los Angeles FFS Insurance Coverage Insurance coverage of FFS surgery is a constantly changing landscape.
+As a patient, it is important to know how …

 - Rodman R, Sturm AK (2018) Hairline Restoration: Difference in Men and Woman-Length and Shape.
 Facial Plast Surg 34 (2):155-158. doi:10.1055/s-0038-1636905

 - Ousterhout DK (1987) Feminization of the forehead: contour changing to improve female aesthetics.
 Plast Reconstr Surg 79 (5):701-713. doi:10.1097/00006534-198705000-00003. https://pubmed.ncbi.nlm.nih.gov/3575517/